chart21/mkdocs-hpmpc/docs/programs.md

 ```
 By inspecting the `bench_basic_primitives.hpp` file, one can see that each function_identifer from 0-7 corresponds to a different benchmark function.

-## Implementing Custom Programs
+## Implement Custom Programs

 To implement a custom program, the user needs to create a new header file in the `programs` folder and include the header file in the `protocol_executer.hpp` file when the function identifier is set to a chosen value.
-For additional details on how to implement a custom program, the tutorial `programs/tutorials/YourFirstProgram.hpp` should get users started and provide examples on how to import modules and datatypes to implement a custom program.
+For additional details on how to implement a custom program, the tutorial `programs/tutorials/YourFirstProgram.hpp` should get users started and provides examples on how to import modules and datatypes to implement a custom program.